EverMind-AI/EverMemModel/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2510.XXXXX-b31b1b.svg)](https://arxiv.org/abs/2510.XXXXX)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains the official implementation for the paper: **LongMemModel: End-to-End Memory Model for Ultra-Long Contexts Question Answering with Dual-Stream Sparse Attention**.
+This repository contains the official implementation for the paper: **EverMemModel: End-to-End Memory Model for Ultra-Long Contexts Question Answering with Dual-Stream Sparse Attention**.

 ## 📝 Abstract

 Large Language Models (LLMs) struggle in knowledge-intensive domains that require deep, specialized knowledge.
 While Retrieval-Augmented Generation (RAG) is a common solution, its decoupled retrieve-then-read pipeline suffers from misaligned objectives and is prone to performance degradation from distractor documents.
-We propose **LongMemModel**, a unified, end-to-end trainable architecture that treats a massive document corpus as an extended context.
+We propose **EverMemModel**, a unified, end-to-end trainable architecture that treats a massive document corpus as an extended context.
 The core of our model is the novel **Dual-Stream Sparse Attention (DSA)** mechanism, which efficiently processes the entire document set, identifies relevant information, and generates the final answer in a single, jointly-optimized process.
-Through a specialized three-stage training and inference procedure, LongMemModel can handle memory contexts on the scale of **100 million tokens**.
+Through a specialized three-stage training and inference procedure, EverMemModel can handle memory contexts on the scale of **100 million tokens**.
 Our model achieves state-of-the-art results on both retrieval (NQ320k) and question-answering (MS MARCO) benchmarks, significantly outperforming traditional RAG pipelines and powerful long-context models.

 ## ✨ Key Contributions

--   **End-to-End Memory Model**: We propose **LongMemModel**, a unified architecture that seamlessly integrates retrieval and generation, moving beyond the limitations of decoupled RAG systems.
+-   **End-to-End Memory Model**: We propose **EverMemModel**, a unified architecture that seamlessly integrates retrieval and generation, moving beyond the limitations of decoupled RAG systems.
 -   **Dual-Stream Sparse Attention (DSA)**: We design a novel and efficient attention mechanism that enables scalable processing of massive document corpora by separating intra-document processing (Memory Stream) from query-aware retrieval and generation (Generation Stream).
--   **State-of-the-Art Performance**: LongMemModel achieves SOTA performance on both the NQ320k retrieval benchmark and the MS MARCO question-answering task.
+-   **State-of-the-Art Performance**: EverMemModel achieves SOTA performance on both the NQ320k retrieval benchmark and the MS MARCO question-answering task.
--   **Massive-Scale Context**: Thanks to its efficient architecture and a three-stage inference process, LongMemModel is one of the first models capable of handling contexts up to **100M tokens**.
+-   **Massive-Scale Context**: Thanks to its efficient architecture and a three-stage inference process, EverMemModel is one of the first models capable of handling contexts up to **100M tokens**.

 ## 🏗️ Architecture: Dual-Stream Sparse Attention (DSA)

-The core of LongMemModel is the DSA mechanism, which replaces standard self-attention with two specialized, parameter-sharing streams.
+The core of EverMemModel is the DSA mechanism, which replaces standard self-attention with two specialized, parameter-sharing streams.

 <p align="center">
   <img src="https://i.imgur.com/w2t6X6S.png" width="800">